baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

    - "Input_Date" needs to be specified as a string variable and can be any date throughout the year
    - "Input_Temp_Trend" needs to be specified as a string variable in the form of 'Min' or 'Max'
-   - "Input_Moisture_Content" needs to be specified as a numeric variable and can be any reasonable moisture content (% wet basis)
+   - "Input_Moisture_Content" needs to be specified as a numeric variable and can be any reasonable shelled corn moisture content (% wet basis)

-An example of how to use this function at the command line is shown below:
+An example of how to use this function at a command line is shown below:

 ![image](Example_Outputs_of_Dynamic_AST_Function/Command_Line_Example.PNG "Command Line Example")